Learn how to conserve energy easily every day.

 Conserving energy is about so much more than saving money on your electricity costs.
 If increasing energy trends continue experts predict we will face negative consequences of climate change such as an increase in temperatures and more frequent extreme weather events.

-The OECD1 states that energy-related emissions will increase by 70% by 2050.
+The OECD1 states that energy-related emissions will increase by 70 percent by 2050.
 While we should all consider using renewable energy, energy conservation is often the most inexpensive place to start.
-A little later on we will talk about how to get into affordable renewable energy.
+A little later on we will talk more about the relationship between energy conservation and renewable energy.

 What is energy conservation and its importance?